meltmedia/dropwizard-crypto/README.md

 }
 ```

-And include the `@Encrypted` annotations on your Confituration object's encrypted properties:
+And include the `@Encrypted` annotations on your Configuration object's encrypted properties:

 ```
 @Encrypted